 The four best salmon rivers in Scotland – a sporting challenge

-Scotland has a rich heritage and wealth of choice when it comes to fishing for Atlantic Salmon, however there are 4 big rivers that any self respecting salmon angler should not miss.
+We offer guided salmon fishing trips on the River Tay, River Spey, River Tweed and River Dee.
+These rivers are known in Scotland as “The Big 4 Rivers” Scotland has a rich heritage and wealth of choice when it comes to fishing for Atlantic Salmon, however these are rivers that any self respecting salmon angler should not miss.

-This fly fishing package gives you and opportunity to fish all 4 and enjoy the guidance of salmon fishing experts, learn or fine tune your Spey Casting techniques and enjoy fantastic hospitality and accommodation.
-This is one of the great sporting challenges in Scotland, and a worthy addition to the angling “Bucket List”
+This fly fishing package gives you and opportunity to fish all four rivers, and enjoy being guided by salmon fishing experts, who will help you learn or fine tune your Spey Casting techniques, and enjoy fantastic hospitality and accommodation.
+This is one of the great sporting challenges in Scotland, and a worthy addition to the angling “Bucket List”.

 Day one – Salmon Fishing River Tweed

 The first challenge is to fish the mighty river Tweed.
 This river is located south of Edinburgh and is 97 miles long.
 Depending on the time of your planned vacation and the conditions, we will select a beat of the river that offers the best chance.
 Hence prices vary greatly throughout the season.
 The season on the Tweed runs from 1st February to 30th November.

 Three of our guides live and breathe the Tweed, so you will learn to read the river and the best techniques for salmon fishing on the Tweed from real Scottish expert fishing guides.